Best Waterproof Phones Android Central 2020

 Most phones are water resistant these days

-Whether you buy the Galaxy S10+, or the Xperia 1, you'll be getting an incredible phone that's backed by the same IP68 certification.
+Whether you buy the Galaxy S10+, the Google Pixel 4 XL, or the Xperia 1, you'll be getting an incredible phone that's backed by the same IP68 certification.
 Even if none of these phones speak to you, though, here's some excellent news: ingress protection is all but mandated in a flagship phone these days, so the next time you're shopping around, you can pretty much choose whatever phone catches your eye.

 Credits — The team that worked on this guide

 Hayato Huseman is a recovering trade show addict and video editor for Android Central based out of Indianapolis.
 He can mostly be found complaining about the cold and enthusing about prog metal on Twitter at @hayatohuseman.

 Daniel Bader is the Managing Editor of Android Central.
 As he's writing this, a mountain of old Android phones is about to fall on his head, but his Great Dane will protect him.
 He drinks way too much coffee and sleeps too little.
 He wonders if there's a correlation.